Planning and implementing your Azure Information Protection tenant key

 If you had already activated the Rights Management service and then decided to manage your own tenant key, users gradually transition from the old tenant key to the new tenant key, and this staggered transition can take a few weeks to complete.
 Documents and files that were protected with the old tenant key remains accessible to authorized users.

 Consider using usage logging, which logs every transaction that the Azure Rights Management service performs.

 If you decided to manage your own tenant key, logging includes information about using your tenant key.
 See the following snippet from a log file displayed in Excel where the KeyVaultDecryptRequest and KeyVaultSignRequest request types show that the tenant key is being used.

-For more information about usage logging, see Logging and analyzing Azure Rights Management usage.
+For more information about usage logging, see Logging and analyzing usage of the Azure Rights Management service.